 Instead of cutting interest rates (the market expected the RBI to cut at least 0.25 per cent this time around), it continued to make more funds available to the banks, only touching upon CRR & Repo so that lending activity would improve and banks can access cheaper funds while borrowing from the RBI.

 The repo rate has been reduced from eight per cent to 7.75 and the CRR stands reduced to four from 4.25 per cent.
 The reduction in CRR brings in huge liquidity to the banks.
 This can be use to lend at cheaper cost which is good news for borrowers, especially housing loan customers.

 Repo is a term used in financial markets where the banks are allowed to borrow from the RBI when they face a money crunch or shortage of funds.

-A reduction in Repo rate means banks can borrow funds at a cheaper cost and pass on such benefits to borrowers.
+A reduction in repo rate means banks can borrow funds at a cheaper cost and pass on such benefits to its borrowers.

 Most realtors have expressed their happiness with the ease of CRR which they feel will allow banks to lend without restraint, while the pace of home purchase would increase, and that would in turn help them in sales.

-Even the reduction in Repo rate is good news for the real estate sector since the borrowers will be enthused to take home loans that will now be available at cheaper rates.
+Even the reduction in repo is good news for the real estate sector since the borrowers will be enthused to take loans that would now be available at cheaper rates.

 Despite the key lending rates not being reduced the overall feel-good factor seems to have come back for the banks, real estate sector and the home loan customers and the buoyancy would be more palpable in the coming days ahead of the RBI’s next policy announcement due in the first quarter of 2013-14.